Website not available

 Researchers who choose to publish OA may follow several paths.
 Two of them are the most commonly followed, and the least cumbersome:

-self-archiving a version of one's publication in the Istitutional Repository of the university or in disciplinary or trans-disciplinary repositories.
+The "Green Road" corresponds to self-archiving a version of one's publication in the Istitutional Repository of the university or in disciplinary or trans-disciplinary repositories.
 SUSI is the Istitutional Repository for researchers at USI.
-Please contact the library for any information regarding the upload of publications to SUSI.

 The project OAPEN displays ebooks in OA published by many academic publishers, in Switzerland as well as worldwide.